jhu-arch/arch-tutorial/Snakemake.rst

   [userid@c010 ~]$ rf run -r .

 .. warning::
-  For now the ``rf`` command is only validated to run in interactive mode, so far.
+  The ``rf`` command is validated to run in interactive mode, so far.

 .. _Cutadapt: https://cutadapt.readthedocs.io/en/stable/